 - a.
 CHP. - (1) CHP is a field-tested, time-proven maintenance technology designed to eliminate moisture-induced damage and the resulting sustainment costs. - (2) Dehumidification protection is the preferred method of storage for ARNG equipment.
 Appendix A provides the website to Weather Data (see ARNG Logistics Library) that identifies ARNG sites that have reported corrosive areas. - (3) Modern technology has made this concept applicable to equipment throughout its spectrum of operation and lifecycle.
 CHP storage plays a key role where the outdoor relative humidity is above 50% for more than 50% percent of the total time. - (4) A CHP system is an environment stabilization system that can be adjusted to meet operational requirements in the most cost effective manner.
-CHP is designed as a means for long-term and modified long-term storage of ARNG equipment.
+CHP is designed as a means for long-term and modified long-term storage of ARNG equipment

-Figure 1-2.
-CHP Tool, Shelter
+FIGURE 1-2.
+CHP TOOL, SHELTER

 - b.
 Alternative Structures.
-States, Territories, and the District of Columbia who have selected alternative structure requirements (e.g., large area maintenance shelters, overhead pole-barn type structures, shelters without air dehydration, etc.) need to coordinate through the proper ARNG Facilities Construction channels. - (1) All alternative structures requirements need to be coordinated through State/Territory Construction and Facilities Management Office (CFMO) as outlined in National Guard Regulation (NGR) 415-10, ARNG Facilities Construction. - (2) If alternative structures are determined and require air dehydration once constructed, identify CHP program requirements and elevate to ARNG G4 Logistics Division Maintenance Branch (ARNG-LGM). - c.
-Equipment Protective Covers. - (1) ARNG mission critical equipment not enrolled into air dehydration long-term and/or modified-long term CHP storage shelters will be considered for equipment protective covers to reduce the impacts of corrosion on equipment left exposed to environmental elements (e.g., extreme temperatures, dust, rain, wind, snow, ice, etc.). - (2) Modern equipment protective cover technology has made this concept applicable to equipment throughout its spectrum of operation and lifecycle. - (3) Equipment protective covers will be considered and can be utilized in conjunction with overhead structures.
+States, Territories, and the District of Columbia who have selected alternative structure requirements (e.g., large area maintenance shelters, overhead pole-barn type structures, shelters without air dehydration, etc.) shall coordinate requirements review through the proper ARNG Facilities Construction channels. - (1) All alternative structures requirements need to be coordinated through State/Territory Construction and Facilities Management Office (CFMO) as outlined in National Guard Regulation (NGR) 415-10, ARNG Facilities Construction. - (2) If alternative structures are determined and require air dehydration once constructed, identify CHP program requirements and elevate to ARNG G-44(M). - c.
+Equipment Protective Covers. - (1) ARNG mission critical equipment not enrolled into air dehydration long-term and/or modified-long term CHP storage shelters will be considered for equipment protective covers to reduce the impacts of corrosion on equipment left exposed to environmental elements (e.g., extreme temperatures, dust, rain, wind, snow, ice, etc.) - (2) Modern equipment protective cover technology has made this concept applicable to equipment throughout its spectrum of operation' and lifecycle. - (3) Equipment protective covers will be considered and can be utilized in conjunction with overhead structures.

-Figure 1-3.
-CHP Tool, Equipment Protective Cover
+FIGURE 1-3.
+CHP TOOL, EQUIPMENT PROTECTIVE COVER

 d.
 Corrosion Retardant Spray and Protective Coatings.
-Continuous cleaning, painting, and application of corrosion inhibitors will be applied by field-level operators/crews while performing maintenance before, during, and after equipment use.
+Field-level operators/crews shall clean, paint, and apply corrosion inhibitors while performing preventative maintenance before, during, and after equipment use.